KruegerDesigns/learning_cms/README.md

 You can request a pull from: git@bitbucket.org:kruegerdesigns/modern-theme.git

+Some of the third party features:
+* Parsedown.php
+* Bootstrap Markdown Editor
+* .htaccess Router thanks to Chris Cherry

 ### What is this repository for? ###

 * This project is for developers who need a starter or boilerplate Website template.